obimbasmart/CatBoost-Road-Accident-2015/README.md

 ![alt text](https://github.com/Smartify-Tech/CatBoost-Road-Accident-2015/blob/main/images/road_accident_image.jpg?raw=true)

 ## Problem statement:
-A safe road system aims to eliminate fatal and serious injuries for all road users.
-It does so through a holistic view of the road system that first anticipates human mistakes and second keeps impact energy on the human body at tolerable levels.
-Safety is imperative of the designers and owners of the transportation system.

-Making a commitment to zero deaths means addressing every aspect of accident risks through five elements which include:
+Accidents have a holistic impact in every society we find ourselves today, hence the need of for continuous ‎improvement of every system that contributes to accidents in our society today.‎
+In this study we aim to focus our research or study on the UK.
+We got the UK_Accident_2015 Data for this ‎purpose. ‎ We aim for a safe road system, which implies a system designed to drastically reduce or eliminate fatal ‎accidents or reduction of injuries on the UK roads.‎
+To achieve this, we focused our research on these key areas from the data acquired from the UK Accidents ‎in 2015.‎ Key Areas:-‎
-* safe road users
+* Safe road users
-* safe vehicles
+* Safe vehicles
-* safe speeds
+* Safe speeds
-* safe roads
+* Safe road design
-* weather conditions
+* Weather conditions

-The key focus of a safe system is to reduce death and serious injuries through design that accommodates human mistakes and injury tolerance.
+Focusing on a safe system that is to reduce death and serious injuries through design that ‎accommodates or gives ample tolerance for human errors and injury.‎

-However, the United Kingdom road safety deviates from the ideal safe road system.
-By less consideration of the five elements, UK records high number of accident cases which cause serious injuries on road users.
+Based on our analysis on the data the United Kingdom road safety deviates from the ideal safe ‎road system by not tackling these 5 key areas, which has resulted in the increased number of ‎accidents in the UK roads as indicated by these statistics gotten from the data ‎2015 Statistics On Accidents:-‎
+•	‎140,056 Accidents‎
+•	‎180,000 Persons affected (Ranging from Fatal to Slight Injuries)‎
+•	‎15,000 Casualties Monthly

+Our project not only aims to understand how these 5 keys areas contributed to the increase of ‎these accidents, but also determine the locations and time to enable us proffer viable solutions to ‎the problem. ‎

 This inefficiency of the United Kingdom road safety system is clearly seen in 2015 where there was a total of 140,056 accident cases affecting over 180,000 persons with slight to fatal injuries.
 This means that on an average there was 15,000 casualties in a month.
 This claim is based on the UK_Traffic_Accidents_2015.csv data.

-The aim of this project is to understand the major factors that contributed to road accidents in UK.
-One needs to know when, where, and why they happen.

 ## Exploratory Data Analysis:
 Raising speed limits increases the number of casualties, but a slight look into the data shows that Low Speed limit of 30km/hr resulted in more casualties as against vehicles on high speed as shown below: